nicklasbekkevold/trippintacos/README.md

 Include logo/demo screenshot etc.

 # Tech/framework used

 **Built with:**
 *  Django
-*  Matplotlib
 *  Bootstrap4

 # Features

-Stand-out features of our project
+Stand-out features of our project:

 # Code Example